-There are many ways to tell your story; here are just some of the elements that can make up a winning personal statement for a medical applicant with a liberal arts background.
+There are many ways to tell your story.
+Here are some of the elements that can make up a winning personal statement for a medical school applicant with a liberal arts background.
+Ask yourself:

 What do you care about?

-What skills did you pick up?
+What skills have you picked up?